 To gain a better understanding of how exclusivity impacts online grocery, I took a look at Ogury Active Insights which you can see below.

-Ogury’s consented first-party mobile user journey data revealed that 84 percent of grocery convenience shoppers are exclusive to one retailer.
+Using Ogury Choice Manager, a GDPR and CCPA consent tool that collects reliable mobile user data, I discovered that 84 percent of grocery convenience shoppers are exclusive to one retailer.
 This is quite significant considering a similar Ogury Active Insights study that analyzed food delivery apps revealed that only 46 percent of users are exclusive.
 Marketers need to capitalize on the loyalty of online grocery shoppers while this buying channel is still relatively new.

 And the only way to do that is by delivering on the service that shoppers expect.
 They want convenience and reliability.
 Shoppers will be loyal to brands they trust, and loyalty is the key to tapping into online grocery.
 As 62 percent of consumers are loyal to brands they trust, it’s important to begin building trust now.